-Our students will acquire the necessary know-how for high-level research- and industry-oriented work.
+The students will acquire the necessary know-how for high-level research- and industry-oriented work.
 Currently we teach students from more than 10 different countries, we have national and international cooperation agreements with universities across Europe, US, and China, and the private sector.
 The multilingual and inter-cultural environment empowers students to work both individually and in multinational teams.

 A warm welcome to the heart of Europe and to one of the most charming European capitals.

 Still confused?
 We believe that our master program offers a unique mix of features that makes it a smart choice.